2 Kashmiris assaulted in Bengaluru: Mehbooba Mufti demands strict action

 “Very disturbed by the news of 2 brothers from Kashmir being assaulted in Bengaluru.
 I would urge the authorities to take strict action against the accused,” she wrote on Twitter.

-A group of at least 10 men allegedly beat up a 24-old hotel management student and his brother from Kashmir, and damaged their car as they could not speak Kannada.
+A group of at least 10 men allegedly beat up a 24-year-old hotel management student and his brother from Kashmir, and damaged their car as they could not speak Kannada.

 Based on the footage from a CCTV installed near the site of the incident, Bengaluru police have arrested two men and have launched a manhunt for others.